Hargeisa: Prehistory

 The rock art had been known to the area's inhabitants for centuries before the French discovery.
 However, the existence of the site had not been broadcast to the international community.
 In November 2003, a mission returned to Laas Geel and a team of experts undertook a detailed study of the paintings and their prehistoric context.

 Somaliland generally is home to numerous such archaeological sites, with similar rock art and/or ancient edifices such as the Dhambalin rock art.
 However, many of these old structures have yet to be properly explored, a process which would help shed further light on local history and facilitate their preservation for posterity.

 The Big Commune & Sheikh Madar

-According to traditional poetic (gabay) oral accounts, Hargeisa was founded by the Eidagale clan as a watering and trading stop for passing nomads and caravans.
-It is also believed that and the Habar Yoonis and the Arap subclans were also amongst the early settlers of Hargeisa.
+According to traditional poetic (gabay) oral accounts, Hargeisa was founded by the Arap as a watering and trading stop for passing nomads and caravans.
+It is believed that and the Habar Yoonis and the Eidagale subtribes were amongst the early settlers of Hargeisa.
 Hargeisa continued to grow with the arrival of Sheikh Madar Shirwa, widely considered to be the founder of Hargeisa religious commune and the modern iteration of the settlement.